Tire Storage Racking — Engineered to Protect Sidewalls, Block UV & Streamline DOT Traceability

 Six trade-off decisions specific to tire warehousing.
 Use these as the first-pass filter before requesting a detailed layout from our tire-industry engineering desk.

-VNA when building height > 8m AND PCR SKU count > 5,000 — best cube utilisation, +45% density.
-Standard Selective when ceiling < 7m or you want to keep using existing reach trucks (avoids swing-mast capex).
+VNA when building height > 8 m and PCR SKU count > 5,000 — best cube utilisation at +45% density, but requires turret trucks and guided aisles.
+Standard Selective when ceiling < 7 m or you want to keep using existing counter-balance forklifts and avoid the VNA truck capex.

-Mezzanine for tire DCs with 15,000+ SKU sprawl and <15,000 daily picks — best capex efficiency.
-Sortation Conveyor only when picks exceed 30,000 lines/day — labour savings justify the higher capex.
+H-Steel Mezzanine for tire DCs with 15,000+ SKU sprawl and under 15,000 daily picks — best capex efficiency, quadruples usable floor area with hand-pick tiers.
+Sortation Conveyor only when picks exceed 30,000 lines/day — the labour savings justify the much higher capex and building-integration complexity.

 Side-by-Side: Which Rack Wins for Your Tire Format

 Six rack types × eight tire-warehouse criteria — the shortcut most tire-industry procurement directors wish they had before issuing the RFP.
-Use to narrow rack mix per PCR / TBR / OTR mix.
+Use to narrow rack mix per PCR / TBR / OTR mix and DC workflow.

 |---|---|---|---|---|---|---|